On the eve of its 30th anniversary (and a Jordan Peele-penned sequel), 90s horror movie Candyman remains remarkably relevant.

 Why the film is relevant 30 years later

 This underpins the Candyman film universe, too.
 1990s Chicago has invisible boundaries that keep poor and wealthy people apart.
-It’s a division which then as now is predicated on racial inequality and segregation.
+It’s a division which then as now is based on racial inequality and segregation.

 The Cabrini-Green residents are all but invisible, just as their poverty goes largely unseen.
 They’re deliberately ghettoised, so that the middle classes don’t have to look at them.